Welcome to our article on how to fold a long sleeve shirt.

-How to Fold a Long Sleeve Shirt in a Suitcase
+Long Sleeve Shirt In A Suitcase

 - Lay out your shirt, facing down on a flat surface.
 The kitchen table, bed or floor will work.
 Smooth out any bumps and wrinkles in the fabric.
 Spread the arms straight out before you start folding.

 - Bring the right sleeve over to match up with the left.
 Fold along the center of the shirt so the two sides mirror each other.
 Smooth the shirt to get a clean fold and line up the sleeves as perfectly as possible.